xopxop/xopxop/README.md

 - 🌱 I’m currently learning on web development and Java
 - 🤔 I’m looking for help with the first internship
 - 📫 How to reach me: <a href="mailto:will.than92@gmail.com">my email</a> or <a href="https://www.linkedin.com/in/duthan/" >my Linkedin</a>
-- ⚡ Fun fact: Graduated from 2 different universities, 8 months living on the road as a hitchhiker at the age of 22, became a dedicate coder since the age of 27
+- ⚡ Fun fact: Graduated from 2 different universities, 8 months living on the road as a hitchhiker at the age of 22, became a dedicated coder since the age of 27